asteria-project/asteria-atlas/README.md

-# asteria-atla
+# asteria-atlas

-Atlas provides a set of Asteria modules that can be used by Angular applications.
+Atlas is an Angular application that allows to easily work with Asteria sessions.